-Report: 2 LA County deputies shot at light rail station
+Two LA County deputies apparently ambushed in patrol vehicle

 COMPTON, Calif.
-(AP) - Two Los Angeles County sheriff’s deputies were shot Saturday at a Metro rail station in Compton in what appeared to be an ambush, officials said.
+(AP) - Two Los Angeles County sheriff’s deputies were shot multiple times Saturday, apparently in an ambush without provocation, while sitting in their patrol car at a Metro rail station.

-The deputies were shot in the head in Compton and rushed to a hospital, ABC7 reported.
-No update was immediately available on their conditions.
+Sheriff Alex Villanueva said in a late-night news conference that the 31-year-old female deputy and 24-year-old male deputy both underwent surgery Saturday evening.
+Both graduated from the academy 14 months ago, he said.

+The injured deputies were able to radio for help, he said.
+Villanueva, whose department has come under fire during recent protests over racial unrest, expressed frustration over anti-police sentiment as he urged people to pray for the officers.

 The incident happened around 7 p.m. a short distance from the Compton sheriff’s station.